-Through the IP-One Area Action Plan, the Council will extend the Central Shopping Area to include the Westgate quarter and the land south of Crown Street and Old Foundry Road and allocate sites for retail development within it.
-This will enable the delivery of at least 35,000 sq m net of additional floorspace to diversify and improve the retail offer.
+Through the INSERTED: Site Allocations and Policies (incorporating IP-One Area Action Plan INSERTED:) development plan document, the Council INSERTED: intends to DELETED: will extend the Central Shopping Area to include the Westgate quarter DELETED: and the land south of Crown Street and Old Foundry Road and allocate sites for retail development within it.
+This will enable the delivery INSERTED: in the region of DELETED: at least INSERTED: 15,000 DELETED: 35,000 sq m net of additional floorspace to diversify and improve the retail offer.
+INSERTED: Further allocations will be made through the Site Allocations DPD review following a review of the Retail capacity study to address provision after 2026.

-Major retail development in edge of centre or out of centre locations will be considered in light of national policy and the Council's aim to enhance the role, vitality and viability of lpswich Central Shopping Area.
+DELETED: Major Retail development INSERTED: over 200 sq m net in edge of centre or out of centre locations will be considered in light of national policy and the Council's aim to enhance the role, vitality and viability of Ipswich Central Shopping Area.

-The Council will direct other town centre uses including offices, leisure and hotel developments into an extended town centre area, in recognition of the area's good accessibility by public transport, cycle and foot.
+The Council will direct other town centre uses including offices, leisure, INSERTED: arts, culture, tourism and hotel developments into an extended town centre area, INSERTED: with some provision being appropriate in the CSA and Waterfront, in recognition of the area's good accessibility by public transport, cycle and foot.

-The Council will also promote environmental enhancements to the town centre and improved public transport accessibility.
+The Council will also promote environmental enhancements INSERTED: and urban greening to the town centre and improved public transport accessibility.